(Zeven rhymes with seven)

 My friend asked me why I wasn’t using putting my skills to good use.
-2018 is the Year of Being Me (and kicking arse while I do it), so I said yes.
+2018 was the Year of Being Me (and kicking arse while I do it), so I said yes.
 Yes let’s do this.
 And I’ve been ‘doing this’ since then.

 What’s Your Story?
 Say Goodbye Boring, Useless Copy

 You’re here because you know – or at least suspect – your brand’s voice needs a bit of a change up.
 You know you’re brave, you’re sick of the boredom of sounding ‘nice’ and homogenous and like everyone else.
 Losing the fear of being yourself distinguishes the your brand from the ‘meh’ and takes you to the ‘oh wow!’ status.
 It’s hard to write your own story – heck, it’s hard to write in your own voice.
 That’s where I come in.

 If you think your blurbs could work harder, entertain more, and reflect your dynamic personality better, don’t hesitate: it means you’re ready to get brave.
 Let’s start a conversation about how I can flex my big brave blurb-building muscles for you.
 That way I can do what I do best, and you can get back to doing what you do best.
 Or simply free up some time to ‘do a Jen’ and avoid some chores.

 If you just want to keep reading, I love that.
 Read on, you word-loving reader.